What Is Transcranial Magnetic Stimulation (TMS)?

-Unlike medications, which affect the entire body, TMS is highly targeted.
+Unlike medications, which affect the entire body and can often cause unwanted side effects, TMS is designed to minimize systemic side effects while increasing the likelihood of meaningful symptom relief for individuals struggling with mental illness.
 Clients remain awake and alert throughout treatment, and there is no anesthesia, sedation, or recovery period required.

 What Conditions Are Treated by TMS